Kanchan3452/NETWORING/README.md

 Before MACVLAN, if you wanted to connect to physical network from a VM or namespace, you would have needed to create TAP/VETH devices and attach one side to a bridge and attach a physical interface to the bridge on the host at the same time,.

+## IPVLAN
+IPVLAN is similar to MACVLAN with the difference being that the endpoints have the same MAC address.